jrmarino/AdaBase/stmt_assign.md

 end AdaBase.Results;
 </pre>
 <p>
-This page documents 80 overloaded assign functions, four for each standard data type.
+This page documents 82 overloaded assign functions, four for each standard data type and two additional ones for <i>String</i> variables which are automatically converted to <i>textual</i> types.
 These functions bind to the markers of a previously prepared statement.
 </p>
 <p>
 The first 20 functions reference the marker by its numeric index starting from 1